isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 [helpful](http://web.archive.org/web/20120606074417/http://www.ericrswanson.info/Wordpress/building-the-linux-kernel-on-debian-based-systems/).
 You also can have a look at
-[my kernel build scripts](https://code.patternsinthevoid.net/?p=scripts.git;a=blob;f=build_kernel;hb=HEAD) (beware, I've not used that script to build a kernel image for a Coreboot ROM yet); perhaps it will help.
+[my kernel build scripts](https://code.patternsinthevoid.net/?p=scripts.git;a=blob;f=build_kernel;hb=HEAD) (beware, I've not used that script to build a kernel image for a coreboot ROM yet); perhaps it will help.

 You'll want to strip down your kernel *as small as possible* (i.e. by removing